MichaelJWelsh/SmartString/README.md

 # SmartString
-A Lightweight C Library Meant To Mimic String Functionality Present In C++
+A Lightweight, Fast, and Safe C Library Meant to Mimic String Functionality Present in C++

 ## Ideology